ZPGuiGroupWhu/sude/README.md

 %   'TolVcc'       - Termination tolerance for variation coefficient of the last three KLD costs.
 %                    Default: 1e-7
 ```
+Open the 'main' file, we provide an example
 ```ruby
 % Input data
 clear;